ajahne/blog/_drafts/2019-4-21-start-stop-terminate-aws-ec2-nodejs.md

 ```
 node ec2-terminate-instances.js
 ```

+And just like that, we have destroyed our instance.

 ## Conclusion
 In this article, we have utilized Node.js to start, stop, and terminate Amazon EC2 instances.
 We are now _that much_ closer to automating the deployment of our servers, versioning our infrastructure, embracing DevOps principles, and leveraging IAC to scale and  [accelerate](https://www.amazon.com/Accelerate-Software-Performing-Technology-Organizations/dp/1942788339) our organization.
 Ain't no stopping us, let's keep pushing!